 The Council consists of 15 members, elected every other year by the membership using the Single Transferable Vote.
 Members of the Council elect four of their group to act as Officers and undertake specific administrative duties on behalf of the Council.
 Find out more about our Council.

 The Electoral Reform Society Council

 Jon has experience as a constituency organiser and National Campaigns Officer for the Liberal Democrats.
 His experience has seen him working on and running campaigns across the country and in most types of election currently held in Britain including managing London for the Yes to AV campaign.

-In addition to his role on the Council as Treasurer Jon is the External Governance Adviser for the Royal College of Nursing and works in Public Affairs for the University of Southampton.
+In addition to his role on the Council, Jon works in Public Affairs for the University of Southampton.

 Clare has worked on a range of projects within the democratic reform sector, including as a National Coordinator for the Yes to AV referendum campaign, Head of Operations for Power2010 and Participation Manager for the Convention on Modern Liberty.

 As one of the founders of Take Back Parliament, Clare is an experienced activist and has been involved in activism since being a school student spokesperson during the Iraq War protests.
 Her governance experience also includes six years as a Trustee of Democratic Audit and being Chair of GM Freeze.